THE JUNE LETTER

 Hand-santizing Stations Bob, Dave, and Mick have built hand-sanitizing stations to be placed near our kybos.

-Nights Away from Camp Pork Belly Ventures will be offering midweek hotel stays and several inexpensive opportunities to sleep indoors, TBA.
+Nights Away from Camp Pork Belly Ventures has offered hotel stays and will soon offer several inexpensive opportunities to sleep indoors.
 If you are renting our tent, you can leave things in that tent overnight, while you are away from camp.
 If you are using your own tent, then you may wish to load one of your duffel bags on our baggage truck before you go off to your overnight location with a single duffel.
-Just remember that you won’t have access to that bag when you return in the morning—it will be buried under a mountain of Pork Baggage.
+IMPORTANT: Just remember that you won’t have access to that bag when you return in the morning—it will be buried under a mountain of Pork Baggage.
 Make sure you have your bedroll, jammies, toothbrush, and tomorrow’s cycling stuff before we load that duffel.

 Once We Load It, It’s Gone.
 To re-emphasize this point about baggage, please be sure that you have everything you need for the day’s ride BEFORE you hand over your bags for loading on the Stupidity trailer.
 In a matter of seconds, your bag will be buried under a world of other bags.
 Before you hand over that bag to our strong loader-guys, do a check of your body.
 Look at your feet.
 Wearing cyling shoes?
 Feel your head.
 Got those sunglasses.
 Check your pockets.
 Got that wallet?
 Once we load it, it’s gone.